 The Lord-Lieutenant maintains close links with the Royal Navy, Army and Royal Air Force in connection with the Territorial units.

 The Lord-Lieutenant will be interested in all aspects of life within the County - both voluntary and statutory as well as business, social and cultural including nominations for the National Honours List.

 Lord-Lieutenants are required to appoint Deputy Lieutenants within an establishment that varies according to the population of a county.
 In Gloucestershire a maximum of 50 Deputy Lieutenants may be appointed.
-They are appointed by the Lord-Lieutenant, subject only to Her Majesty not disapproving the Commission.
+They are appointed by the Lord-Lieutenant, subject only to His Majesty not disapproving the Commission.
 The letters 'DL' appear after their names.
 The Vice Lord-Lieutenant is appointed by the Lord -Lieutenant from among the Deputies.

 The traditional links with the military have been preserved in the modern form in the association of the Lord-Lieutenant with the Territorial Army and other reserve forces.
 In recent years, the links between Lord-Lieutenants and the uniformed organisations have also led to support being given to a wide spectrum of voluntary groups.

 From the earliest days the Lord-Lieutenant has also been closely associated with the Magistracy, and until the nineteenth century he was appointed the Clerk of the Peace.
 Today the Lord-Lieutenant usually holds the office of Keeper of the Rolls.